britram/taps-transports/draft-ietf-taps-transports.md

 delivery, message-versus-stream orientation, etc.

 Transport Service:
-: a set of transport service features, without an association to any given framing protocol, which provides a complete service to an application.
+: a set of Transport Features, without an association to any given framing protocol, which provides a complete service to an application.

 Transport Protocol:
 : an implementation that provides one or more different transport services using a specific framing and header format on the wire.

-Transport Protocol Component:
-: an implementation of a transport service feature within a protocol.

 Transport Service Instance:
 : an arrangement of transport protocols with a selected set of features